etienne-martin/WebCrypto.swift/README.md

 # WebCrypto.swift

+A small collection of cryptographic functions based on the javascript WebCrypto API.
+Allows you to share the same crypto between a native iOS/OSX application and a web application.

+### The story

 The original [CryptoJS.swift](https://github.com/etienne-martin/CryptoJS.swift) library was developed in 2015 as I needed a way to share the same cryptography between a swift application and a web app.
-My goal was achieved by using the same javascript CryptoJS library in both environments.
-CryptoJS now suffers severe performance limitations over the newly launched WebCrypto API.
+My goal was achieved by using the same javascript [CryptoJS library](https://github.com/brix/crypto-js) in both environments.
+CryptoJS now suffers severe performance limitations over the new [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).

-This project leverages the power of the new WebCrypto API while keeping backwards compatiblity with CryptoJS.swift.
-All methods are asynchronous and run on a thread separated from the main application.
+This project leverages the power of the WebCrypto API while keeping backwards compatiblity with CryptoJS.swift.
+All methods are asynchronous and run on a separate thread.

+## Performance

+In comparison with other available solutions, here are the results obtained when encrypting a 10MB file with AES-256 on a 2.6 GHz Intel Core i7.

+**WebCrypto.swift:** 1545ms
+**CryptoSwift:**     24366ms
+**openSSL:**         139ms

 ## Usage

 1. Drag and drop [WebCrypto.swift](http://adawd.cawd) and [WebCrypto.js](http://adawd.cawd) into your Xcode project.
 2. Initialize the WebCrypto class in your code.
+3. That's it.

 ```swift
 let crypto = WebCrypto()